ramibo/ssrf_aws_demo/README.md

-1. Enabling IMDSv2 - enforces requests to use a session token (applied in aws-ec2-metadata-token header ) that can only be used directly from the EC2 instance where that session began.
+1. Enabling IMDSv2 :
+This step enforces requests to use a session token (applied in aws-ec2-metadata-token header ) that can only be used directly from the EC2 instance where that session began.
 This step is the first that should be taken as the IMDSv2 service acts as a parallel layer to any application or web app firewall (WAF) vulnerblity / misconfiugration which we might not be aware of yet.
 In addtion , the effort to apply it is lower ( updated AWS SDKs and CLIs) compared to the next options.
 For our case (before `terraform destroy` ) run :